 The primary objective of this analysis was to compare the Conventional Swing to the Single Plane swing to determine the differences and verify the hypothesis of the Single Plane swing being an easier swing (simplicity) and less stressful on the body and back.

 The data shows that there is less movement during the single plane swing WITHOUT loss of speed.
 The sequencing of events, kinematic sequence data, exactly matched up with the conventional sequence model regarding speed production during the swing.
 What the data did show was that there was less spine movement from a Primary (DTL) and Secondary (FO) perspective.

 Less movement of the spine and rotation of the right arm indicates both repeatability, consistency and (from a stress standpoint) less compression and shear (rotation while compressing) on the lower back.

 Speed is a function of Rotation and Kinematic Sequence.
-Both the Conventional Golf Swing and the Single Plane Swing have equal amounts of rotation and they sequence the exact same way.
-The only difference is the pelvis lift / shaft lift.
-There is nothing in the Data that shows that without pelvis lift the swing slows down or conversely, if you have more pelvis lift, the club speeds up.
+Both the Conventional Golf Swing and the Single Plane Swing have equal amounts of rotation, and they sequence the same way.
+The only difference is the pelvis lift/shaft lift.
+There is nothing in the Data that shows that without pelvis lift the swing slows down or conversely if you have a more pelvic lift, the club speeds up.